cathysarisky/i18n_tooling/README.md

 3. **OpenAI API Errors**: Check your API key and billing status.

 4. **Permission Errors**: Ensure your GitHub token has `repo` permissions.

+5. **"One pending review per pull request" error**: This happens when there's already a pending review.
+Use `clean-pending` to remove it, then re-run your command.

+6. **Comments posted to wrong lines**: The tool uses diff positions for comment placement.
+If comments appear on the wrong lines, check that the diff positions in the report are correct.

 ### Debug Mode